marie-jakob/mesdt/other-files/notes.md

 + README
 + datasets: detecting bias project?
   + or use simulated data for a toy question?
++ Fix random seed thing for bootstrap
++ documentation
++ examples

 ### Questions Co-Authors

 + naming conventions for SDT parameters - what to use here?
 + df for random effects tests
++ leave random effects out for now?
++ How to handle contrast coding?
+Automatically use sum contrasts and notify the user?
++ default for compute_tests() test argument

 ### Open Questions

 + How to credit Henrik Singmann (a lot of things are similar to afex + he helped)
-+ How to handle contrast coding?
-Automatically use sum contrasts and notify the user?
 + How to handle overparametrized models (when lme4 drops columns)? (fixed-effect model matrix is rank deficient so dropping XX columns / coefficients)
 + How to handle reverse-coded trial_type variable? -> warning to user